qwutony/qwutony.github.io/_wiki/004-physical-penetration-testing.md

   - Telephony Access Control Boxes
   - Keyed-Alike Systems

-## Covert Methods of Entry - Door Security
+## Covert Methods of Entry
+  - Tailgating if entrance gates take too long to close
+  - Hiding in the toilet / elevators

+## Door Security
 Assess the physical security of doors to identify potential vulnerabilities that could be exploited by unauthorized individuals to gain access to secure areas.

 ### Hinge Removal